-Omari Scott Simmons is the author of the forthcoming book Narratives Transformed: College Access from the Ground Up.
+Omari Scott Simmons is the author of the forthcoming book Potential on the Periphery: College Access from the Ground Up.

 About the Book